renebrummel/ForNAV.TrainingModules/Modules/01 Setup/Setup.Trainer.md

 **Setup of the ForNAV Customizable Report Pack**

-After installing the ForNAV Customizable Report Pack you can set it up so the ForNAV reports get added to your report selection, and add your logo, payment terms, etc.
+After installing the ForNAV Customizable Report Pack you can set it up so the ForNAV reports get added to your report selection, and add your logo, payment note, etc.

 DEMO